Becoming a Clinical Research Coordinator (CRC) - Education & Certification

 - Category 1– Has two years of full-time experience as a clinical research professional (or 3,500 hours part-time during the previous five years)

 - Category 2 – Holds a degree in clinical research (associate, bachelor’s or master’s) and at least one year of full-time experience as a clinical research professional (or 1,750 hours part-time during the previous five years)

 Alternatively, students can seek certification from the Association of Clinical Research Professionals, called the ACRP-CP®.
-There are three levels of certification: clinical research associate (CRA), clinical research coordinator (CRC), and principal investigator (PI).
+There are three levels of certification: clinical research associate (CCRA), clinical research coordinator (CCRC), and principal investigator (PI).
 ACRP offers prep courses to help students prepare for each of the tests.

-To be eligible for the CRA or CRC certification exam, candidates must have one of the following:
+To be eligible for the CCRA or CCRC certification exam, candidates must have one of the following: